On Singing: My Philosophy of Teaching Voice

 There is now an unending stream of internships, summer programs and workshops for young singers.
 There are coaches who can help singers at every level perfect their vocal technique, their acting technique, their movement skills, their artistic interpretation and their musicianship.
 The one thing there is not a coach for in the singing world is … life.
 Life affects a singer’s singing more than anything else.

-All of the creative arts require involvement of the whole person in a way that other professions do not, and singing and teaching voice in particular really must include that perspective.
-Because I am also trained and experienced as a counselor, I am quite comfortable in dealing with anything a singer brings into the studio.
-I realize that not all voice teachers are, and some might even prefer to avoid it.
+All of the creative arts require involvement of the whole person in a way that other professions do not, and singing, and teaching or coaching voice in particular, really must include that perspective.
+Because I am also trained and experienced as a counselor and coach, I am quite comfortable in dealing with anything a singer brings into the studio.
+I realize that not all vocal coaches and teachers are, and some might even prefer to avoid it.
 In the future, I think that vocal pedagogy classes in conservatories should include a segment on working with the whole person, taught by a coach or counselor who is skilled at working with creative folks.
 I would love to suggest that idea to conservatories (please feel free to let me know where to write!).

 There was recently an article (www.thedailybeast.com/articles/2015/10/05/heartbreak-almost-destroyed-this-opera-singer-s-voice.html) about an opera singer who had to withdraw in the middle of his debut performance at the Metropolitan Opera.
 For those who are not opera devotees, debuting at the Met is the pinnacle of an opera singer’s dream; withdrawing in the middle of that performance is something you just would not ever want to do.
 It seems that this tenor was in the throws of a divorce, and the resultant emotion caused his throat muscles to tighten so much that he could not sing!
 Singers who appear at the top level of the opera world have trained themselves for years to perform in the face of obstacles.
 Yet this singer could not force his body not to respond to the emotion caused by a distressing situation in his life.
 None of us can do that, try though we might.